sgrao001/MyBooks/tom/Theater of the mind.md

 Openness is oversight over a continuum of mind functions.
 From the inside to the outside, they are thoughts – emotions – feelings – interpretations and reality.

-<p style="margin-left: 30px; line-height: 1.4; font-style: italic;">When open, observations occur without purpose, without anticipation and without judgment.
+When open, observations occur without purpose, without anticipation and without judgment.
 Open implies that there is awareness of passionate and harmonious living.
 Open reaffirms the role of “I” as the guest of honor in the theater of the mind.
 Open reaffirms the ability to focus the actors inward.
 Open is an outcome of consciousness.
 Open allows the three wise men to curate quality into their memory banks and the halo.
 Open manages energy deficits, where spend is maintained below received.
-Open ensures smoothness of flow as its highest priority.</p>
+Open ensures smoothness of flow as its highest priority.

 <p style="text-align: center; font-style: bold;"> ~***~ </p>
 <div style="break-after: page;"></div><br>
 ![[000kEnergyOftheUniverse.jpeg]]